longminxiang/MixStorage/README.md

 # MixStorage

-Storage object for iOS simply.
+Storage data for iOS simply.

-Storage type can be File, NSUserDefaults and Keychain
+Storage type can be File, NSUserDefaults and Keychain.

 ## Installation